wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_listaddressgroupings.md

 ---
-title: bsv:listaddressgroupings \[POST\] {disallowed}
+title: bsv:listaddressgroupings  {disallowed} - Bitcoin SV
-description: Lists groups of addresses which have had their common ownership madepublic by common use as inputs or as the resulting change in pasttransactions
+description: Example code for the bsv:listaddressgroupings  {disallowed} json-rpc method. Сomplete guide on how to use bsv:listaddressgroupings  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters